 What is Palliative Care?

-Palliative care treatment grew out of the hospice movement.
-Today 80 percent of hospitals with 300 or more beds offer a palliative specialist or palliative team who work with the patient’s other physicians to address the physical, psychological, social or spiritual distress of serious illness and its treatment.
+Palliative care grew out of the hospice movement.
+Today 1,700 hospitals with 50 or more beds offer a palliative specialist or team.
+They work with a patient’s healthcare team and specialists to address the physical, psychological, social or spiritual distress of serious illness and its treatment.